hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 - Ingest hook creation, update, and deletion transactions from the record stream
 - Ingest hook storage updates via `LambdaSStoreTransactionBody` transactions and sidecars
 - Expose hook information via new REST APIs for account hooks and hook storage
-- Support efficient querying and pagination of hooks by owner, contract, and timestamp
+- Support efficient querying and pagination of hooks by owner and timestamp
 - Track hook usage in transactions for audit and analytics purposes

 ## Non-Goals